NSLS-II-LIX/lixtools/README.md

 h5sol_ref for absolute intensity scaling

 2021Aug:
-revised h5sol_ref to deal with monitor counts in a different stream in h5 more checks in spreadsheet validation
+revised h5sol_ref to deal with monitor counts in a different stream in h5;
+more checks in spreadsheet validation;
+moved webcam.py and ot2.py under lixtools/inst to avoid dependency check